×

 What residency documents or visas did I need if I will be in Italy for a while?

 "Depending on the length of your stay in Italy, you may need a Schengen visa or a type D visa.
 This will be determined by the country of origin and how long you will be staying in Italy.
 You must also show evidence that you have sufficient financial resources to support yourself during your stay.
-If you are staying for a longer period of time, you may also need a permit of stay which you can apply for at the local police station once you arrive in Italy," said one person in Italy.
+If you are staying for a longer period of time, you may also need a permit of stay which you can apply for at the local police station once you arrive in Italy," explained one person living in Italy.

 Italian For A WhileItalian For A While